Roots and branches

 Keeping current

-As Zara recently explained, it’s also important to seek out the Egyptian dancers, because they are underrepresented in their own art - at least when it comes to good pay, quality venues, and international attention.
+As Zara (one of the top Cairo stars) explained, it’s also important to seek out the Egyptian dancers, because they are underrepresented in their own art - at least when it comes to good pay, quality venues, and international attention.
 This has to change - I’m following more native dancers from various “source” cultures, not only to see how it’s done, but to hear their voice in the industry.

 Costume corner